 It’s been one year this month since I left my somewhat cushy job in the LinkedIn Creative Studio to join my friends and co-founders in a risky new venture: building Qwill (and its brand) from the ground up.

 In reflection, I’m brought back to the time I first learned of Qwill from Greg Glass, our CEO and Founder.
 While I’d worked with Greg tangentially for several years, our conversations typically revolved around graphic design and musical jam sessions.
 So, I was somewhat surprised when he approached me about a new project he was working on with a couple of mutual friends and co-workers.

-“So, it’s planning for the cloud generation” he described, before walking me through the whole concept.
+“So, it’s estate planning for the cloud generation” he described, before walking me through the whole concept.
 Though immediately intrigued, I can’t say I was exactly excited about estate planning.
 But I was definitely excited to build a product and company with people I highly respect, and champing at the bit to explore the brand opportunities.
 I mean, what could be more challenging than convincing millennials to be enthusiastic about planning for their eventual demise?

 A few more conversations with Greg and I was sold.
 The challenge was clear, but where to begin?

 Sorting through the documents and files Greg sent me, there was certainly no shortage of ideas on design concepts and brand lines floating around among the team.
 There were a few opinions on how the messaging should be delivered as far as voice and tone, a fairly clumsy logo mark, plenty of assumptions on our target audiences, but no visual language or concepts to form a foundation.
 It became quite clear that I was at the starting line.

 So, I started where all design projects begin… with competitive research and Pinterest boards!
 At the early stage, Pinterest should be your best friend — I suggest creating lots of boards to help you organize your thoughts: color, typography, illustration, photography, advertising, etc. Just collect everything you like or find inspiring.